Stanislawa (Jakubowska) PAWLIK

 This is how the family lived for the next 20 months – subsisting on the meagre allowance of bread that was given to each working person, and the occasional bowl of watery soup.
 Sanitary conditions were abysmal, and they all had to deal with the nightly invasion of masses of bedbugs.

 In June 1941, Germany attacked their former ally, Russia.
-As a result of the German attack, an ‘amnesty’ for Polish deportees was proclaimed, and so the family left for the south of the USSR towards the end of October 1941.
+As a result of the German attack, an ‘amnesty’ for Polish deportees was negotiated by the Polish government-in-exile, and so the family left for the south of the USSR towards the end of October 1941.

 This journey from Zytygara was much longer than the trip that had brought them there.
 It took months.
 Again, there were the cattle wagons, again people crammed together, but this time there were no guards.
-But this time the passengers were exhausted, starving, sick, dirty and lice-ridden, riding into the unknown.
-Those that could walk, who were healthier, when the trains stopped, would gather frozen potatoes, often just peels, from which they made "soup".
+The passengers were exhausted, starving, sick, dirty and lice-ridden, riding into the unknown.
+Those who could walk, who were healthier, when the trains stopped, would gather frozen potatoes, often just peels, from which they made "soup".
 Oil-seed-cakes, destined for animal feed, were a rarity.
 Water was lacking.
 There were no medicines.
-No wonder, that the death toll among the travelers was dreadfully high.
+No wonder, that the death toll among the travellers was dreadfully high.

 Stanislawa’s father was responsible for recruiting men for the Polish army that was being formed in the southern part of the USSR.
 At one train stop, he was interrogated by a Russian soldier, and when he told him they were on their way to join the army that would help fight the Germans, the Russian soldier asked how many they were altogether.
 Her father answered that they were 84 in total.
 To their amazement, the soldier came back with 84 loaves of bread for them!
 This went a long way to keeping them alive.